Breed Name: Jersey Cattle

 Heifers are mated at 15-21 months old.
 Artificial insemination is the usual method although natural service may be used

 Usually, the heifer will be pregnant for nine months before giving birth

 Once the heifer has given birth she will begin to produce milk.
 She will be called a heifer until she has her second calf when she will be called a cow

 An average, give birth to 2-4 calves in a lifetime

 Despite considerable research, nothing definite is known as to the actual origin of the cattle first brought to Jersey Island.
 Most research agrees, that the Jersey probably originated from the adjacent coast of France, where in Normandy and Brittany cattle resembling Jerseys are found.

 The domesticated fore-father of the Jersey came from Asia, belonged in all probability to Bos brachyceros, was probably tamed during the Stone Age, some 10 000 years ago or more and migrated to Europe through Central and Southern Europe and North Africa to Switzerland and France.
-In Northern France some cross-breeding took place between the pure Bos brachyceros and Bos primigenius herds (which mostly came down the North Coast of Europe to N.France)
+In Northern France some cross-breeding undoubtedly took place between the pure Bos brachyceros and Bos primigenius herds (which mostly came down the North Coast of Europe to N.France).